 What level is the course and do I need any particular skills?

 The course is suitable for those who know how the pieces move and understand check, checkmate and stalemate.
 It is an ideal follow-on course from Chess for beginners.

 How will I be taught, and will there be any work outside the class?

 Each session will introduce topics in short lectures, demonstrated on chess playing software.
 New skills will be practised by solving problems from worksheets and by playing against other learners.
 A further worksheet will be handed out at the end of each session to be completed for the next session.

 Are there any other costs?
 Is there anything I need to bring?

 When I've finished, what course can I do next?

-You might be interested in Chess for improvers 2 (UBD32).
+You might be interested in the follow-on course UBD53 Chess for intermediates.